 Access is difficult and often requires lots of time and a 4WD vehicle.
 There is a good access only to the Borah Peak area.
 This remoteness and the spectacular scenery has led the Forest Service to recommend that 119,864 acres in the central Lost River’s become wilderness.
 The proposal is currently tied up in Congress.
 The West Side of the range is very dry with no dependable water sources.
 The East Side is wetter and has a few alpine lakes and several permanent streams.

 Borah Peak is climbed by 200-300 people each year.
 It is most frequently climbed by its South Ridge.
 The route is a long, grueling grind that starts at 7,400 feet.
 The route is generally a steep hike, with only the last 600 vertical feet providing some interesting bouldering opportunities.
 The summit register on Borah makes reference to “fantastic” ice-climbing opportunities on the North Face.
 At any rate, Winter climbing in the range is hazardous because of the high avalanche potential.
 In November 1977, two Idaho Falls climbers were swept away and killed by an avalanche on the peak.

-This peak is climbed almost exclusively by its north ridge, beginning at Leatherman Pass.
+The 2nd-most climbed peak is Leatherman Peak (12,228 feet).
+The old coffee can that serves as the summit register holds little history inside its mated skin.
+The register records climbs from 1960 to the present.
+Many years have gone by without a successful climb and possibly without even an attempt.
+This peak is climbed almost exclusively by its West Ridge, beginning at Leatherman Pass.
 The route climbs more than 1,600 feet to the summit.
 The steep talus-covered route climbs over and around fractured rock towers and up two small snow gullies.
-Climbing without dislodging rock is impossible, it is hazardous for two parties to climb at the same time.
+Climbing without dislodging rock is impossible, it is hazardous for 2 parties to climb at the same time.